 The Boardwalk.
-Front Street is a strip of cafes with ice cream counters, donuts, gift shops, and restaurants that are accomodating take-away or outdoor dining.
-The pizza place has posted its menu outdoors so that you can call in your order and pick-up without going inside.
+Front Street is a strip of cafes with ice cream counters, donuts, gift shops, and restaurants.
+One night, we ordered pizza and carried it upstairs to our condo.

 The Bob Jones Trail.
 Bring your wheels to enjoy this paved creekside path.
 It’s a nice way to spend an hour or two.

 Avila Valley Barn.
 This family-friendly farm gets decked out for whatever season it is: pumpkins and apples in the fall, Christmas holidays, adorable chicks at Easter.
 You can walk into the fields and pick pesticide-free produce (whatever’s in season).
 The onsite shop and bakery are charming and packed with local goodies.
-Hayrides and pony rides will resume June 17 and 18, respectively.
+Hayrides and pony rides take place during warm weather.

 Avila Hot Springs.
 This unique swimming pool (with waterslides!) is naturally heated via a nearby hot spring.
 Thermal hot pools allow kids 8 and up to soak.
 Onsite tent cabins mean you can stay at the Hot Springs and ride your bike a couple of miles along the Bob Jones Trail to Avila Beach for an affordable vacation.

 Dinosaur Caves Park.
 Technically in Pismo Beach, this little playground is set in front of a spectacular ocean view.
 Head there at sunset to watch the sky change as the kids play.

 Central Coast Aquarium.
-Walking distance from the beach and boardwalk, this small aquarium is an easy outing.
+Walking distance from the beach and boardwalk, this tiny aquarium is an easy outing.
 A playground and picnic area are available outdoors in front of the building.

 Does this sound good to you?
 Book a trip for the Spring!